vamsee83/mntn-test/README.md

   > Log file can be generated using logback

 ## Execution
-> Test can be executed using CLI ./gradlew clean test
+> Test can be executed using CLI "./gradlew clean test" from project root folder